NFL draft suit tracker: See 2022’s eye-catching looks

 Ekwonu took to the carpet wearing a white floral patterned suit that incorporated the Nigerian flag in the lapel.

-The NC State University star also dripped in a custom piece that read "ickey," - his nickname - and "704" that represents his hometown of Charlotte, N.C.
+The North Carolina star also dripped in a custom piece that read "ickey," - his nickname - and "704" that represents his hometown of Charlotte, N.C. where the sixth-overall pick will remain as he joins the Carolina Panthers.

 Kayvon Thibodeaux